Nsustain/nsustain.com/README.md

 We don't store suspicious cookies on your computer.
 In fact, we don't even store any of your name, email, or any other personal information.
-We don't need your personal data;
+We don't need your personal data.
-all we need is your ideas and your love for the e***n***vironment & ***sustain***ability.
+All we need is your ideas and your love for the e***n***vironment & ***sustain***ability.

 <br>